 Systems and Devices

 Medical Guardian and MobileHelp both offer landline systems, mobile systems, fall detection, and optional wall buttons.
-For more tech-savvy users, Medical Guardian offers a smartwatch device while MobIle Help offers a tablet and smartwatch.
+For more tech-savvy users, Medical Guardian offers a Freedom Guardian watch while MobIle Help offers a tablet and smartwatch.

 Tip: MobileHelp’s smartwatch option sells out quickly.
 Monitor their website to keep track of when devices are in stock.